MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Continue.md

 ---
 description:  Describes how the `continue` statement immediately returns the program flow to the top of a program loop, a `switch` statement, or a `trap` statement.
-keywords: powershell,cmdlet
+Locale: en-US
 ms.date: 06/04/2020
 online version: https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_continue?view=powershell-5.1&WT.mc_id=ps-gethelp
 schema: 2.0.0